gograz/deployd/README.md

 Once you have that, simply start deployd like this:

 ```
-$ deployd -project /path/to/your/project -host 127.0.0.1:8000 -secret yourSecretToken -statusFile /path/to/statusfile
+$ deployd --project /path/to/your/project --host 127.0.0.1:8000 \
+    --secret yourSecretToken --status-file /path/to/statusfile
 ```

-DeployD listens on an interface and port that you specify with the `-host` flag and starts a simple HTTP server which you can then put behind an nginx or what have you.
+DeployD listens on an interface and port that you specify with the `--host` flag and starts a simple HTTP server which you can then put behind an nginx or what have you.